$\beta$-density function on the class group of projective toric varieties

 where $^{1}R$ denotes the finitely generated module $R$ over itself with the action given by the first Frobenius homomorphism.

-If $R$ is a homomorphic image of a regular local ring, Kurano in \cite{Kurano2006} has shown that $c(^{1}R)=\frac{p^d-p^{d-1}}{2}c(\omega_R)$, where $\omega_R$ is the canonical module of $R$.
-Hence $\beta(M, \eta)=0$ when $R$ is $\Q$-Groenstein and $M$ has finite projective dimension.
-The result of Huneke--McDermott--Monsky was generalised by Hochster-Yao in \cite{HY} from normal rings to the equidimensional reduced rings such that the singular locus is given by an ideal of height at least $2$.
-Chan and Kurano have proved the result for reduced rings regular in codimension one \cite{CK}.
-For a normal affine monoid $R$, Bruns in \cite{Bruns} have proved that HK function is a quasi polynomial and gave another proof of the existence of the constant second coefficient $\beta(R, {\bf m})$.
+The result of Huneke--McDermott--Monsky was generalised by Hochster-Yao in \cite{HY09} from normal rings to the equidimensional reduced rings such that the singular locus is given by an ideal of height at least $2$.
+Chan and Kurano have proved the result for reduced rings regular in codimension one \cite{CK16}.
+For a normal affine monoid $R$, Bruns in \cite{Bru05} have proved that HK function is a quasi polynomial and gave another proof of the existence of the constant second coefficient $\beta(R, {\bf m})$.

-In order to study $e_{HK}(M, \eta)$, when $R$ is a standard graded ring ($\dim~R\geq 2)$ with a homogeneous ideal $\eta$ of finite colength and $M$ is a finitely generated non-negatively graded $R$-module, Trivedi has defined the notion of Hilbert-Kunz density function, and obtained its relation with the \textnormal{\mbox{HK}} multiplicity \cite[Theorem 1.1]{T2}: {\it The sequence of functions $\{f_n(M,\eta):[0,\infty)\longto \R_{\geq 0}\}_n$ given by
+In order to study $e_{HK}(M, \eta)$, when $R$ is a standard graded ring ($\dim(R)\geq 2)$ with a homogeneous ideal $\eta$ of finite colength and $M$ is a finitely generated non-negatively graded $R$-module, Trivedi has defined the notion of Hilbert-Kunz density function, and obtained its relation with the \textnormal{\mbox{HK}} multiplicity \cite[Theorem 1.1]{Tri18}: {\it The sequence of functions $\{f_n(M,\eta):[0,\infty)\longto \R_{\geq 0}\}_n$ given by

-converges uniformly to a compactly supported continuous function $f_{M,\eta}:[0,\infty) \longto \R_{\geq 0}$ such that
+converges uniformly to a compactly supported continuous function $f_{M,\eta}:[0,\infty) \to \R_{\geq 0}$, such that

 }